ceri-num/uv-larm/README.md

 Slide generation is based on [marp](https://marp.app/) and the associated puggin in [VS Code](https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode).

-To attach the appropriate style, go in `VS Code` parameters (Bottom left corner) - search for `marp:theme` - select the work space ongle - add elelement `style/imt.css`.
+To attach the appropriate style, go in `VS Code` parameters (Bottom left corner) - search for `marp:theme` - select the workspace tab - add element `style/imt.css`.
-Then, search `marp:html` and ennable all html elements.
+Then, search `marp:html` and enable all html elements.

 ## Contact